fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/pre-install/sign-up-as-a-seller.md

 keywords: Fast BigCommerce Quickstart
 ---

-# Sign up as a Seller
+# Onboard as a Seller

 ## Prerequisites